 Navigating the Career Impacts of the Coronavirus

-Career Services shares web search tips to help identify remote employment opportunities and career development resources.
+Career Planning and Development shares web search tips to help identify remote employment opportunities and career development resources.

 While it may take years to fully assess the economic impact of COVID-19, the global workforce is already reeling from its deadly and devastating wallop.

 The International Labour Association, a United Nations agency, says the coronavirus health crisis may result in the loss of 25 million jobs worldwide.1 In one week in the United States alone, a record 3.2 million people applied for unemployment benefits.2 In late March in New York City, nearly one-third of people surveyed said they, or someone living with them, had lost a job.3